martin-ejdestig/sork/README.md

   formatting.
 - clang_tidy: Runs [clang-tidy](http://clang.llvm.org/extra/clang-tidy/index.html).
 Only invoked for
   source files that have an entry in the compilation database.
-- include_guard: Verifies that the include guard in header files are properly named.
+- include_guard: Verifies that include guards in header files are properly named.
 Currently requires include guards to be named according to the following format: &lt;PREFIX&gt;&lt;Upper case path of header with space, / and - replaced with underscore&gt;&lt;SUFFIX&gt;.